chazzka/clanekcathedral/clanek.md

 ### Unsupervised methods
 The above leads us to consider anomaly detection algorithms.
 Outlier detection methods are famous unsupervised methods.
-Unsupervised in this context means, that we do not need any kind of pre-labeled data.
+Unsupervised in this context means we do not need any pre-labeled data.
 The data are passed to the algorithm as they are.
 Note that some preprocessing may be needed, depending on the specific algorithm.

 ### Outlier detection
-- [ ] TODO: na isolation forestu vam ukazeme ze outlier detection urcite neni novelty detection
+With the following example we will show that outlier detection is certainly not a novelty detection.

 #### Example: Isolation Forest
 Isolation Forest ([1](https://doi.org/10.1016/j.engappai.2022.105730 "article 1"), [2](https://doi.org/10.1016/j.patcog.2023.109334 "article 2")) is an outlier detection, semi-supervised ensemble algorithm.